 6. Personal Statement.

 The Personal Statement should be a concise (approximately 500 words), well-written statement about how your background and life experiences-including cultural, geographical, financial, educational and/or other opportunities, and/or challenges-have motivated your decision to pursue your intended profession.
 Please tell us if you are unsure as to which specific health- or science-related profession you intend to pursue.
 Upload to your online application.

 Within the three required letters, at least two should be written by course professors; one letter must be submitted from a science lecture or laboratory instructor.
 If you have been away from an educational setting for more than 2 years, please contact us if you have difficulty meeting these letter requirements.
-Reference letter services and medical/dental school letters of reference are accepted, provided these letters match our requirements.
-Please note a health-professions committee cover letter will not suffice unless full letters from all contributors to this letter are included.
+Reference letter services and medical/dental or other health professions school letters of reference are accepted, provided these letters match our requirements.
+Please note: health-professions committee cover letter will not suffice unless full letters from all contributors to this letter are included.
 Rackham’s Letters of Recommendation Submission Options

 It is very important that you download and follow the specific requirements of our template.
 Upload documents to the online application.

-9. Determine and indicate your intended track, Research or Coursework, on the application.
-If you are concerned you might not be as competitive for the Research Track, you may indicate so by selecting both tracks.
+10. Determine and indicate your intended track, Research or Coursework, on the application.
+If both tracks are of interest to you, or you are concerned you might not be as competitive for the Research Track, please select both tracks.

 - Research Track: Research Track applicants must hold a bachelor’s degree prior to beginning the M.S.
 Program.

 If you indicate “Research Track,” you must also indicate your top five requested mentors (from the Mentors & Projects page) on your online application.